Ulmus davidiana var. japonica

+Classification

+Some authorities do not consider japonica to be a variety of Ulmus davidiana, The Illustrated Flora of the Primorsky Territory, Russian Far East (2019), for example, maintaining U. japonica as a species.

 Description

 The size and shape of the Japanese elm is extremely variable, ranging from short and bearing a densely branched broad crown similar to the Wych elm to tall, single-stemmed, with narrow crown similar to the English elm.
 Augustine Henry described one of the latter outside Iwamigawa, Hokkaido, railway station as being 34 m tall, with a clean stem to a height of approximately 15 m.
-The Morton Arboretum, Illinois, distinguishes a cork-barked form from China, U. propinqua var. suberosa.
+Takenoshin Nakai distinguished a local cork-barked form, f. suberosa (Flora of Japan, 1965), while Morton Arboretum, Illinois, distinguishes a cork-barked form from China, U. propinqua var. suberosa.
+A smooth-leaved form, f. kijimae, was originally named U. kijimae.
 Japanese elm is distinguished by the fawn colour of shoots at the end of their first season, the shoots often being roughened by minute tubercles or 'warts'.
 The young shoots often bear corky wings, similar to those of the European field elm U. minor, to which it is closely related.

 The leaves are generally obovate, < 11 cm long, with a petiole about 10mm long.
 Like many of the European field elms, var. japonica retains its green foliage well into the autumn, before a late display of deep yellow.
-Bean noted that the variety from western China, formerly known as U. wilsoniana, has 16 to 22 pairs of leaf-veins, while the eastern type tree has not more than 16.
+Schneider (1907) and Bean noted that the variety from western China, formerly known as U. wilsoniana, has 16 to 22 pairs of leaf-veins, while the eastern type tree has not more than 16.
 The perfect, apetalous wind-pollinated flowers emerge in early spring, before the leaves.
 The samara, <15 mm long, is obovate to orbicular, occasionally hairy over its entire surface but more often glabrous, the seed touching the notch, the inner margins of which are ciliate, the stigmas being slightly incurved.
 Trees grown from seed at Great Fontley in southern England first flowered aged 13 years.
 The species does not sucker from roots.